 - Serve with a filling of your choice.
 We love them with tex-mex ground beef and salsa!
 And cheese is always a winner.

 If you have plenty of egg whites, you can use egg whites only.
-For this recipe 5 egg whites would be appropriate.
+For this recipe, five egg whites would be appropriate.

 Tortilla bread also works very well as a thin pizza crust.
-For a yummy pizza, add unsweetened spaghetti sauce, red tomato pesto or tomato paste, shredded mozzarella cheese, a little oregano and other toppings such as pepperoni, olives, or some fresh veggies.
-For more inspiration check out this recipe.
+For a yummy pizza, add unsweetened spaghetti sauce, red tomato pesto or tomato paste, shredded mozzarella cheese, a little oregano, and other toppings such as pepperoni, olives, or some fresh veggies.

 Frying instead of baking

 Add a dollop of the batter in the middle of the pan and swirl it around to cover.
-This will give you a thin tortilla, or crepe if you would rather use it as that.
-Cook until set on top and then flip carefully and let the other side cook for about a minute.
+This will give you a thin tortilla or crepe if you would rather use it as that.
+Cook until set on top, flip carefully and let the other side cook for about a minute.

 Prepare ahead of time